 And that rise is even more remarkable if compared to other more popular direct marketing channels, like email marketing, with an average response rate of 1% for both House and Prospect Lists.
 In fact, letter-sized Direct Mail’s average response rate in 2018 was 15.1% (the best Direct Mail performer based on lead generation).

 Matching Direct Mail with Digital Marketing strategies is an extremely effective combination.

-This kind of multichannel strategies are generally omitted, what give us an additional advantage.
+These kinds of multichannel strategies are generally omitted, which give us an additional advantage.

 Disclaimer: We are not associated with Simple Minds, but we love this song!

 We might be tired of getting “junk mail,” but we still like to receive things, especially those that can be touched.
 We just need to be smart and creative on our way to approach our (current or potential) customers.
 Something as simple as sending an attractive Direct Mail, followed by an inviting email and a persuasive phone call; or something more complex, like including QR codes in your Direct Mail, allowing your customer to download an App or contact you directly, in just mere seconds.

 These and several other options are already available to us.

 Someone could say: “Well, advertising is not that fair when there is a big difference between budgets.”
 And I would reply: “The opportunity to promote is fair because it’s available to everybody; but the extension, size and range of that promotion is limited by a budget and the market.”
 And we should remember that the efficiency in advertising is not related to the size of a budget but the quality and precision of the message.
 It doesn’t matter if your message is all over the place (TV, billboards, print, Internet…), if it’s the “wrong message.”
 But with the “right message” all doors will open.